 - Lactobacillus paracasei

 - Streptococcus thermophilus7

-It’s worth noting though that only Bifidobacterium infantis, Akkermansia muciniphila, Clostridium beijerinckii, Clostridium butyricum, and Eubacterium hallii have been clinically-shown to reduce a1c and blood sugar levels when administered via a probiotic.
+It’s worth noting though that only Bifidobacterium infantis, Akkermansia muciniphila, Clostridium beijerinckii, Clostridium butyricum, and Eubacterium hallii have been clinically-shown to reduce a1c and blood sugar levels for individuals with T2D taking metformin when administered via a probiotic.

 Through a combination of DNA testing, in vitro studies, rodent models, and a clinical trial, these bacteria have been shown to help manage blood glucose levels.